NSCINC/HOLOSEA-DAPP/README.md

 - Add any specific commands or scripts that are relevant to the setup and running of the project.
 - If applicable, include instructions on how to contribute or report issues with the project.

-Feel free to let me know if you need any further modifications or additional information!